apexpl/apex_v1/docs/tests.md

 <a name="testing_emails"></a>
-### Testing E-Mail Messages
+### Testing E-Mail / Messages

-While executing unit tests, Apex will store all outgoing e-mail messages in a queue, allowing you to easily lookup and test to ensure e-mail messages were sent out and formatted properly.
+While executing unit tests, Apex will store all outgoing e-mail, SMS and web socket messages in a queue, allowing you to easily lookup and test to ensure messages were sent out and formatted properly.
 For full information, please visit the [Testing E-Mail Messages](tests_emails.md) page.

 <a name="custom_assertions"></a>